nickcharlton/site/_posts/2014-08-18-debugging-sentestingkit-to-xctest-linker-errors.md

 ---
 title: Debugging SenTestingKit to XCTest Linker Errors in Upgraded Xcode Projects
-tags: xcode, testing, sentestingkit, xctest, ios
+tags: xcode testing sentestingkit xctest ios
 ---

 There's a couple of (client) projects which I maintain which have been in